 Brian Medwood (1975-2002) was a pioneer and ground-breaking entrepreneur in the field of renewable energy.
-He was one of the first to see the inherent potential in the Southern Arava region for production of electricity from renewable energy sources.
+He was one of the first to see the potential in the Southern Arava region for production of electricity from renewable energy.

 Medwood was born in Michigan, Detroit, USA.
 During his childhood he was a member of the Habonim youth movement, where the land of Israel was much discussed.
-When he was 13 he and his family spent the summer on Kibbutz Yotvata, where he first came to know the southern desert and the kibbutz vision firsthand.
+When he was 13 he and his family spent the summer on Kibbutz Yotvata.
+There he first came to know the southern desert and the kibbutz vision firsthand.